margaretmf/margaretmf.github.io/resume.md

 * Develop a dream album or list of songs to compose if anything were possible

 Photographer
-* Work on two series - "Light in the Darkness" and "American Flags"
+* Work on four series of photos - "Light in the Darkness", "American Flags", "Leaves", and "Engineering Scenery"

 Researcher
 * Research themes in books and document them on Github